hashicorp/design-system/website/docs/foundations/focus-ring/partials/code/how-to-use.md

 In addition to applying the focus style, these mixins also account for all declarations of `:focus/:focus-visible` in the different browsers.

-If needing to use these mixins, import the Sass file:
+If needing to use these mixins, ensure you’ve imported the necessary Sass file:

 <!-- IS THIS CORRECT?
 ARE THERE OTHER DETAILS WE NEED TO INCLUDE? -->
 ```scss